On this page

 Scope

-Wire does not handle meal planning, shopping list generation, or recipe scaling.
-These are JavaScript features you can add on top of the static output.
+Wire generates a search index, RSS feed, sitemap, JSON-LD Article schema (extend to Recipe schema with a template override), responsive layout, reading progress, and print-friendly HTML.
+It does not handle meal planning, shopping list generation, or recipe scaling.
+Those are JavaScript features you add on top of the static output.
 Wire does not parse Cooklang syntax natively.
 Write recipes in standard markdown.

 To get started, create wire.yml with cuisine or course categories, write your first recipe with structured ingredients and method, then run python -m wire.chief enrich to add sourced technique context.
-Run python -m wire.chief crosslink to connect related recipes, and python -m wire.chief build --serve to cook from localhost.
+Run python -m wire.chief crosslink to connect related recipes, and python -m wire.build --serve to cook from localhost.
 See all Wire use cases for more patterns.